 So, if you are interested in M&E, you must be interested in data and understand how to mine, use and analyse them.
 You can learn the process through practice and continuous reading.
 Your ability to do this effectively will help you grow exponentially.

-Are you facing any challenge with progressing on your career?
+Are you facing any challenges with progressing in your career?
 Feel free to share with me in the comments.